humdrum-tools/vhv-documentation/filters/dissonant/index.md

 in the example below from the Kyrie in Mouton's
 [Missa Da pacem](http://josquin.stanford.edu/work/?id=Mou1020a).
-This is often referred to as a *fake suspension* though would more accurately be called a fake preparation.
-It is approached by step up or down and remains in place or is restruck to become the dissonant portion of a suspension.
-Since we know the suspension will generally resolve down by step, we use an uppercase `F` or lowercase `f` to convey whether the dissonance was approached by step up or down respectfully.
-Because this happens over a pedal, and an agent is also needed for the suspension, this is generally only found in three or more voices, though could happen in two voice if the pedal tone were rearticulated at the moment it serves as the agent of the suspension.
+This is often referred to as a *fake suspension* though would more accurately be called a fake preparation to an otherwise normal suspension.
+It is usually approached by step up or down and remains in place or is restruck to become the dissonant portion of a suspension.
+Since we know the suspension will resolve down by step, we use an uppercase `F` or lowercase `f` to convey whether the dissonance was approached by leap or by step respectfully.
+Because this happens over a pedal, and an agent is also needed for the suspension, this is generally only found in three or more voices, though could happen in two voices if the pedal tone were rearticulated at the moment it serves as the agent of the suspension.